sonertari/SSLproxy/README.md

 - If *no* DivertUsers list is defined, only users *not* listed in PassUsers are diverted to listening programs.

 These user control lists can be defined globally or per-proxyspec.
+User control lists do not support macro expansion.

 ### Logging